FedICT: Federated Multi-task Distillation for Multi-access Edge Computing: Acknowledgment

 \section{Acknowledgment}

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }]{Zhiyuan Wu} (Member, IEEE) is currently a research assistant with the Institute of Computing Technology, Chinese Academy of Sciences.
 He is also a member of Distributed Computing and Systems Committee as well as the Artificial Intelligence and Pattern Recognition Committee in China Computer Federation (CCF).
-His research interests include mobile computing, federated learning, knowledge distillation, and distributed optimization. \end{IEEEbiography}
+His research interests include mobile edge computing, federated learning, and distributed systems. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Sheng Sun} received her B.S. and Ph.D degrees in computer science from Beihang University, China, and the University of Chinese Academy of Sciences, China, respectively.
 She is currently an assistant professor at the Institute of Computing Technology, Chinese Academy of Sciences, Beijing, China.
 Her current research interests include federated learning, mobile computing and edge intelligence. \end{IEEEbiography}